-iii.
+- ☐ iii.
 Other.

-d.
-Provide the citation for the TANF policy or procedure:

-Connecticut State Department of Social Services Uniform Policy Manual transmittal UP-11-04 8500
+Describe: Click or tap here to enter text. - d.
+Provide the citation for the TANF policy or procedure: Connecticut State Department of Social Services Uniform Policy Manual transmittal UP-11-04 8500.

 3.2 Family Contribution to Payments